dmulholl/pyro/src/lib/args/readme.md

     $ pyro -a -b script.pyro -c -d

-we want `-a` and `-b` to be parsed as options for the Pyro binary but we want to pass `-c` and `-d` on as options for the script file.
+we want `-a` and `-b` to be parsed as options for the Pyro binary but we want to pass `-c` and `-d` on as arguments for the script file.

 This change only affects the root parser &mdash; arguments to commands are parsed as before.